 Real-World Applications

-Choosing between Modbus RTU and Modbus TCP depends on system needs and environment.
-Let’s explore their uses and pros/cons in different scenarios.
+Choosing between Modbus RTU and Modbus TCP depends on system needs.
+Here are their key uses:

 Aspect | Modbus RTU | Modbus TCP |